marcelomatus/gilda-opts/docs/GettingStarted.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^
 Preparing Case Input Data
 ^^^^^^^^^^^^^^^^^^^^^^^^^
-The full details of the input data files are documented in :ref: `Modeling`.
-The ``GILDA-OPTS`` distribution also includes some :ref: `Examples` that illustrate how to accurately input data to construct and simulate the system.
+The full details of the input data files are documented in :ref:`Modeling`.
+The ``GILDA-OPTS`` distribution also includes some :ref:`Examples` that illustrate how to accurately input data to construct and simulate the system.

+See :ref:`Modeling`

 ^^^^^^^^^^^^^^^^
 Solving the Case